 The Parks’ namesake river, the Yellowstone traverses the entire park from south to north.
 The river rises south of the park, deep within the Teton Wilderness Area in a region known as the Thorofare.
 It is said that the Thorofare is the farthest one can get away from roads in the Lower 48, and it takes a 30 to 40 mile hike one way to reach.
 The river exits the Thorofare into Yellowstone Lake, the largest high altitude lake in North America.
 As you can see, this is a river of superlatives.
 Below the lake, access becomes more reasonable as the river traverses miles of meadows before dropping over two major waterfalls into a deep canyon.

 The Yellowstone is one of the last strongholds of the Yellowstone Cutthroat trout, and that is what draws anglers here.
 The river was once world renowned for the spawning run of large fish that pushed out of the lake both upstream and down.
 Unfortunately, this fishery has been decimated by the illegal introduction of Lake Trout into Yellowstone Lake.
 However, the Park Service has begun a very aggressive Lake Trout suppression program and the Cutthroat are showing signs of rebounding.
-While the Thorofare is not really a viable fishing option any longer, the section of river just below Yellowstone Lake contains enough large trout and easy access to make it worthwhile.
+The remote Thorofare region is not what it used to be in wake of large fires that added silt to the upper river and the reduction of cutthroat that spawn in the upper reaches due to the introduction of lake trout.
+Lake trout suppression efforts and improving stream habitat have resulted in an improvement in fish counts; although numbers haven't fully recovered in this remote region, it is once again an area worth exploring.
+The section of river just below Yellowstone Lake contains enough large trout and easy access to make it worthwhile.
 In the canyon sections of the river, the resident population of Cutthroats is as strong as ever, with the average fish coming in at 12-14” with good numbers up to 18”.
 The lower end of the Black Canyon, below Knowles Falls, has a population of Rainbows and Browns.
 These fish run about the same size on average but run larger than the Cutties at the top end.
 Dry fly fishing is the norm on the Yellowstone, with streamers employed during times of cold weather or a slow dry fly bite.
 Nymph fishing is effective but rarely necessary.
 A 9ft 5wt with 3x tippet is a good all around setup for the river.
 The Yellowstone is such a large, powerful river that most fishing is done right along the banks with minimal wading required.

 Fishing the Yellowstone River- Yellowstone Lake to Upper Falls